How to plan 6 months of SEO content in under 60 Minutes – watch the step-by-step guide.

 For instance, "The sun rose.
 It was a beautiful morning." can be combined to form "As the sun rose, it revealed a beautiful morning."

 On the reverse side, breaking long sentences into shorter ones can make your content appear more human-like.
+This kind of variation directly increases your burstiness score — one of the two primary metrics detectors measure.

 Let's take a look at an example of word substitution for ChatGPT content.